^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-When doctors talk about pruritis and diffuse desquamation of the skin on the scalp, this means that the patient has itching and dandruff.
+When doctors talk about pruritis and diffuse desquamation of the skin on the scalp, this means that the patient experiences itching and dandruff.

 Epidemiology

-According to the American Academy of Dermatology, itching and dandruff usually start to bother at a young age with the transition of the problem to later in life.
-And this problem is estimated to affect up to 40% of people aged 30 and over.
+According to experts at the American Academy of Dermatology, itching and dandruff usually begin to bother at a young age and the problem continues into later life.
+And this problem is estimated to affect up to 40% of people aged 30 and older.

-As a rule, the statistics of the prevalence of dandruff accompanied by itching of the scalp is based on foreign data: the USA, Great Britain, Canada and Australia.
-At the same time, exact calculations are not carried out, but an automated extrapolation calculation method is used, which, of course, does not give an actual picture.
+As a rule, statistics on the prevalence of dandruff accompanied by itchy scalp are based on foreign data: the USA, Great Britain, Canada and Australia.
+In this case, precise calculations are not carried out, but an automated extrapolation method of calculation is used, which, naturally, does not give an actual picture.

-According to such calculations, one in five Americans have problems with dandruff: this is approximately 50 million people, or 18.4% of the total population.
-The same figure in Australia, and in the UK and Canada - about 18.2%.
-[2]
+According to these calculations, one in five Americans has problems with dandruff: this is approximately 50 million people or 18.4% of the entire population.
+The same figure is in Australia, and in the UK and Canada – approximately 18.2%. [ 2 ]

 Experts believe that the main causes of itchy scalp and dandruff are:

-• in the development of a fungal skin disease - seborrheic dermatitis and dandruff with excessive production of sebum by sebocytes; [3]
+• in the development of fungal skin diseases – seborrheic dermatitis and dandruff with excessive production of sebum by sebocytes; [ 3 ]

 • in the reaction of sensitive skin to ingredients in hair care products or hair dyes, leading to the development of contact dermatitis;